 Is there a better way to make money online?

-This is a great question you have to ask yourself.
+This is a great question you must ask yourself.
 If you are determined to make money online, blogging is a good strategy, but it’s also one of the hardest and slowest strategies.

 To get rich, you have to be making money while you’re asleep. ~ David Bailey